Gate Your Web3 Community with Ancla (powered by Smithii)

 To address these concerns, several anti-whale mechanisms have been implemented, which can be resolved using the anti-whale tool at Smithii.

-In this article I will tell you about anti-whaling mechanisms and then we will look at some potential positive aspects of having whales in your token ecosystem.
+In this article, I’ll explain anti-whale mechanisms, and then we’ll look at some potential benefits of having whales in your token ecosystem.

 Anti-whaling mechanisms on Arbitrum